 Ingredients: organic Chinese pu-erh tea

-Serving Size: one-quarter tuo cha (unwrapped) per 8 oz cup of water
+Serving Size: one-third tuo cha (unwrapped) per 8 oz cup of water

 Aubrey Says: This is our only sheng style Pu-Erh.
 Its initial sweetness and slight hint of smoke won me over!
 A perfect tea for someone looking for an organic Pu-Erh that is delicate and has a light characteristic mustiness.
 For a lighter cup, I recommend steeping it for as little as 1 minute.